dhkim9210/Xamarin-ndn/README.md

 # Xamarin-ndn

 This is a ndn Application for sending name prefix.
-I implimenting in Microsoft Xamarin.
+I'm implimenting it using Microsoft Xamarin.